KnowAtom's Blog

 Posted by Judy Higgins on Oct 12, 2021

-Teachers know the feeling – it's either absolute silence in your classroom when it's time to kick-off a classroom discussion, or everyone is talking at once and over each another.
+Teachers know the feeling – it's either absolute silence in your classroom when it's time to kick-off a classroom discussion, or everyone is talking at once and over each other.
 One of the tools I have used to help students get comfortable talking in the classroom while implementing KnowAtom's inquiry-based science curriculum is sentence starters.
 When students first come to us, they may need help understanding how to begin a group conversation and how to take part in one respectfully.
 In addition, learning active listening skills is just as important.

 Let's explore how analysis sentence starters can help students learn how to listen to one another and form claim, evidence, reasoning (CER) arguments, rather than talking at or over their peers.
-I am going to use examples from the KnowAtom curriculum to show you how to implement CER sentence starters.
+I am going to use examples from the KnowAtom STEM curriculum to show you how to implement CER sentence starters.
 But it's important to note that sentence starters for evidence can be used as discourse frames for just about any subject.
 Ultimately, they help students learn how to talk, listen, and support their arguments with evidence and reasoning.

 Improving Student Discourse and Encouraging Discovery with CER Sentence Starters